lojzimjm/dissertation/README.md

 9.3.
 (Python) Code to perform LightGBM local modeling with no hyperparameter tuning and with Bayesian optimization.

+10. (Python) Code to construct and test DeepAR models using the GluonTS implementation.

+11. (Python) Code for initial processing of data from unseen sensors.

+12. (R) Code to impute the data from the unseen sensors.

+13. (R) Code to assign the data from the unseen sensors to the appropriate clusters for each clustering technique used.

+14. (R) Code to forecast data from the unseen sensors using Pooled Regression.

+15. (Python) Code to forecast data from the unseen sensors for the default LightGBM models.

+16. (Python) Code to forecast data from the unseen sensors for the LightGBM models trained with Bayesian Optimization.

+17. (Python) Code to forecasts data from the unseen sensors using DeepAR.

 99. (R) Extra code for plots/follow up analyses